 Despite its growing popularity as a treatment for some disabling health conditions, medical marijuana still isn't legal in every state.
 Unlike here in California, in many states there is no distinction between medical marijuana and its recreational counterpart, meaning obtaining or possessing the drug in these states is still considered illegal even if there is a medical need for the plant.

-Back in October, as some of our more frequent readers here in Pleasanton may remember, we discussed in a post the pros and cons of Proposition 47, a bill that, if passed, would change how the law classified certain nonviolent crimes and how prosecutors and the courts were allowed to handle sentencing in the event of a conviction.
+Back in October, as some of our more frequent readers here in Dublin may remember, we discussed in a post the pros and cons of Proposition 47, a bill that, if passed, would change how the law classified certain nonviolent crimes and how prosecutors and the courts were allowed to handle sentencing in the event of a conviction.

 A recent study by Human Rights Watch reveals evidence of coercive conduct by federal prosecutors during plea negotiations for federal drug offenses.
 As you may know, some 97 percent of all federal defendants agree to plead guilty; if they didn’t, our trial courts would be overwhelmed.
 Those guilty pleas should never be the result of unfair tactics by U.S. Attorneys and their staff -- and no one in our justice system is supposed to plead guilty to crimes they didn’t commit.

 In a highly unusual move last year, the U.S. Attorney's Office for the Central District of California filed a civil forfeiture action against an Anaheim man who hadn’t committed any crime.

 A 29-year-old San Francisco resident was taken into custody on Tuesday in the science fiction section of the Glen Park Branch Library.
 Federal prosecutors accuse the man of masterminding an online drug marketplace called “Silk Road,” where buyers and sellers of illegal drugs could make their exchanges in an atmosphere much like that of eBay.